Lenibi/Geometry-Dash-Wave-Final/README.md

 ## Description

-A simple clone of the wave gamemode from Geometry Dash.
+A simple clone of the wave gamemode from Geometry Dash made in Unity.
 Quickly made this for fun in a couple hours.
 The trail effect was challenging.
 It is made by instantiating a rhombus (or square rotated 45 degrees) at the player position over and over.
 Death particle effect, spinning saws, music, replay.